jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 Although the wary travelers had little experience with Kubernetes, KubeVirt seemed to fit more naturally with the Kubernetes, using the mechanisms it provides to extend the cluster functionality.
 From here the journey explores KubeVirt in more depth and even establishes some new routes by painting KubeVirt green.

-A closer look at KubeVirt
+# A Closer Look at KubeVirt

 KubeVirt extends Kubernetes by adding a custom resource definition and related logic extensions to the cluster.
 The custom resource definition essentially registers a new endpoint with the Kubernetes API server.
 Requests against this endpoint are handled by virt-api and ultimately virt-controller.
 The KubeVirt CRD is rather simple, adding the new endpoint KubeVirt.io